Pumpkin tagliatelle with flower pesto and without eggs.

 Pumpkin Tagliatelle with Flower Pesto

-What can I substitute for pumpkin?
+What can I substitute pumpkin with?

 With any vegetable.

-With these sauces I recommend, click here:
+With these sauces that I recommend, click here: